 The NHTSA maintains an online booklet of important recall information for consumers.
 This source is comprehensive and widely cited.
 If you have more specific questions, you may wish to read it or otherwise contact the NHTSA.

-Recall remedies do not affect your remaining legal rights.
-Consumers who are injured due to a car or car equipment defect can still sue the manufacturer.
-These lawsuits can recover compensation for medical bills, lost wages from time off work, and other injury damages.
+Injury lawsuits related to a faulty product can recover compensation for medical bills, lost wages from time off work, and other injury damages.
 Consumers who have been injured as a result of car-related defect may have a legal claim to damages.
 Have an experienced product liability attorney review your claim for free.